RoshankumarS14/Salary-Prediction-of-Graduates/README.md

 In this project, the aim was to predict student salaries using various data analysis and machine learning techniques.
 Several important aspects of the project were covered:

-- ### Exploratory Data Analysis 📈🔍
+1. **Exploratory Data Analysis 📈🔍**

-The dataset was explored, key statistics were visualized, and relationships between different variables were understood.
-EDA included count plots, histograms, box plots, heat maps, and pairwise scatter plots.
+   Explore the dataset, visualize key statistics, and understand relationships between different variables.
+EDA includes count plots, histograms, box plots, heat maps, and pairwise scatter plots.

-- ### Data Preprocessing 🧹📝
+2. **Data Preprocessing 🧹📝**

-Data preprocessing, crucial for modeling success, involved the application of transformations using the Yeo-Johnson method, encoding of categorical features using Target Encoding, and handling of missing values.
+   Prepare the data for modeling success by applying transformations using the Yeo-Johnson method, encoding categorical features using Target Encoding, and handling missing values.

-### Model Building 🧱🤖
+3. **Model Building 🧱🤖**

-Predictive models were built using various regression algorithms, including Linear Regression, Lasso, Ridge, Stochastic Gradient Descent, and ElasticNet.
-The results indicated that Ridge outperformed the other models.
+   Construct predictive models using various regression algorithms, including Linear Regression, Lasso, Ridge, Stochastic Gradient Descent, and ElasticNet.
+Ridge outperformed the other models.

-### Model Selection 🏆📊
+4. **Model Selection 🏆📊**

-The best model was selected by comparing accuracy and performance metrics, with Ridge emerging as the top performer.
+   Choose the best model by comparing accuracy and performance metrics, with Ridge emerging as the top performer.

-### Hyperparameter Tuning ⚙️🔧
+5. **Hyperparameter Tuning ⚙️🔧**

-The hyperparameters of the Ridge model were fine-tuned using GridSearchCV to further enhance its efficiency.
+   Fine-tune the hyperparameters of the Ridge model using GridSearchCV to enhance its efficiency.

-### Feature Selection 🧐🔍
+6. **Feature Selection 🧐🔍**

-Feature selection, essential for model interpretability and performance, involved the use of Recursive Feature Elimination (RFE) and Sequential Feature Selection (SFS) to identify the most relevant features.
+   Select essential features for model interpretability and performance using Recursive Feature Elimination (RFE) and Sequential Feature Selection (SFS).

-### Feature Engineering 🛠️🔮
+7. **Feature Engineering 🛠️🔮**

-Feature engineering experiments included generating polynomial features of degree 2.
+   Experiment with feature engineering by generating polynomial features of degree 2.
 However, improved model performance was not observed.

-### Results 📊📈
+8. **Results 📊📈**

-The final Ridge model, after hyperparameter tuning and feature selection, achieved the best performance in predicting student salaries.
-Detailed results and insights are presented in the project's notebooks.
+   Present detailed results and insights from the final Ridge model, after hyperparameter tuning and feature selection, which achieved the best performance in predicting student salaries.

+## Best Model 🏆

+After evaluating all the models, the **Ridge** emerged as the top performer, demonstrating excellent generalization capabilities.

 ## Usage 🚀👩‍💻